rubenv/angular-gettext-website/contents/download/index.md

 ---
-title: 'Contributing'
+title: 'Download'
 template: main.jade
 ---

+# Download

+Angular-gettext is available on GitHub: [https://github.com/rubenv/angular-gettext](https://github.com/rubenv/angular-gettext).

+The grunt tasks can be found at [https://github.com/rubenv/grunt-angular-gettext](https://github.com/rubenv/grunt-angular-gettext).

 # Contributing

-Angular-gettext is available on GitHub: [https://github.com/rubenv/angular-gettext](https://github.com/rubenv/angular-gettext).
 Pull requests are welcomed (if they make sense).

 All code lives in the `src` folder and is written in JavaScript.
 Try to stick to the style conventions used in existing code.
 Tests are written in CoffeeScript.